TheBigBrainsCompany/TbbcMoneyBundle/README.md

 RatioStorage
 ------------

-Two storages for storing ratios are available : CSV File, or Doctrine By default, TbbcMoneyBundle is configured with CSV File.
+Three storages for storing ratios are available : CSV File (csv), Doctrine ORM (doctrine), or MongoDB (document)

+By default, TbbcMoneyBundle is configured with CSV File.

 If you want to switch to a Doctrine storage, edit your **config.yml**